There is Help.

 What Dialectical Behavior Therapy Treats

-•Create and maintain satisfying relationships
+•Aid in creating and maintaining satisfying relationships

 •Resolve past trauma